jyhong836/LSMModelSpace/README.md

 RV model-based kernel with LSM
 ==============================

 This repository contains the source code for classification based on the liquid state machine (LSM).
+The paper is published in ECML-16.
+You can find electronic version of paper in [here](https://link.springer.com/chapter/10.1007/978-3-319-46128-1_20).

 We build our project on the basis of codes provided by Fengzhen Tang (fxt126@cs.bham.ac.uk).
 This repository integrates work from other literatures.
 All the contact information is retained in the preamble. *ALL* necessary codes can be obtained  *freely* from the Internet.